 Where to Book Train Tickets?

 You can book single tickets for Finnish trains on VR's website.
 If you plan to visit many European countries, a rail pass is a better option.
-Visit Eurail to get information and prices of rail passes in Europe.
-The residents of the UK are recommended to check InterrailUK.

 In the Helsinki region, you need to use HSL app to buy tickets for commuter trains.
 Tickets can also be bought from ticketing machines or R-kiosks.

 - Are there trains in Finland?

 - Yes, there are.
 Finland has an about 6,000 km long railway network with more than 200 railway stations.